palexster/wedding/content/schedule.md

  - 3:30-4
     - Gather at Willow-Witt for appetizer and social hour
  - 5:00
-    - Ourdoor dinner
+    - Outdoor dinner
  - 7:00
-    - Dancy play time
+    - Hangout and dancing.